sanger/traction-ui/dpl-592-todo.md

 # To do

 - creating a run:

   - after dragging and dropping the pool to well, the well is not populated with the pool information
-  - have the pool being edited come up under the selected list

 - when editing a run:
-  - the pool in the well (in the run) doesn't come up under Pools
   - the well knows the pool barcode but not other features such as movie_time etc
   - runInfoEdit is fine, runWellDefaultEdit and runPlateItem are not

 ## tests

 ### end to end tests

 - pacbio_run_create

   - cannot cy.get() components I've added such as
     - .pacbioPoolList
     - .pacbioPoolSelectedList
     - (doesn't actually need them but out of curiosity)